lightbend/reactive-app-maven-plugin/README.md

 ## Installation

-For now, plugin is development and not yet available in public Maven repositories.
+For now, plugin is still missing some functionality and not yet available in public Maven repositories.
 To use it in your projects, clone this repo and install it locally:

 ```
 git clone git@github.com:lightbend/reactive-app-maven-plugin.git